nicobao/agora-decentralized/README.md

 Alternatively, without changes to Nostr, it could pull data from an "Agora-owned Nostr public key."

-### Use Cases:
+### Algorithms:
 - **Feed Customization:** Create feeds based on specific attributes (e.g., Ukrainians).
-Data origin and protocol are irrelevant since verifiability lies in the data itself.
+Data origin and protocols are *irrelevant* since verifiability lies in the data itself. **This is quite powerful**.
-- **Feed Aggregation:** Aggregate posts from multiple protocols, including centralized platforms, ensuring data integrity via ZK proofs.
+- **Feed Aggregation:** Aggregate posts from multiple protocols, including centralized platforms, ensuring data integrity via the cryptographic chain of signatures ultimately bound to the RariMe ZK proofs.

 ### Future Enhancements:
 - Add **ZK reputation systems** to enhance trustworthiness.